25 Sponsored Online Programs Available

 Earning a bachelors in IT online could be your first step toward a vibrant career!
 After all, there’s no counting the paths a career in technology might take.
-In fact, many technology careers are projected to grow much faster than average.
-And it doesn’t hurt that technology professionals could be found in many different industries.
+In fact, many technology careers are projected to grow much faster than the average career growth rate.
+And it doesn’t hurt that technology professionals could be found in many different industries from nursing to advertising.

 Here are a few examples of the different paths that bachelors in IT grads might take: